ignaciolinari/beyond-the-cutoff/README.md

 - `pyproject.toml` defines dependencies and tooling (ruff, mypy, pytest, etc.).
 - Pre-commit hooks enforce formatting and linting.
 - Configurable evaluation pipelines with Hydra or pydantic settings.
-- Ollama (optional) streamlines downloading and running lightweight (≤4B) models in Q4/Q8 formats optimized for MLX when you switch to Phi or other quantized builds.
+- Ollama streamlines downloading and running lightweight (≤4B) models in Q4/Q8 formats optimized for MLX when you switch to larger checkpoints.

 ### Configuration

-- Primary settings live in `configs/default.yaml` and are validated by `beyond_the_cutoff.load_config()` (default base model: `HuggingFaceTB/SmolLM2-135M`).
+- Primary settings live in `configs/default.yaml` and are validated by `beyond_the_cutoff.load_config()` (default fine-tuning base: `Qwen/Qwen2-0.5B-Instruct`).
 - Paths in the config resolve relative to the repository root so you can keep environment-specific overrides minimal.
-- The evaluation block now exposes `offline_tasks_path` and `offline_dataset_path` to keep generated task banks and prompt/answer corpora alongside QA and summary sets.
+- The evaluation block exposes `offline_tasks_path` and `offline_dataset_path` to keep generated task banks and prompt/answer corpora alongside QA and summary sets.
 - Provide alternate configuration files per experiment and pass their paths to `load_config` when needed.

 ### Model Handling

-- Start with compact checkpoints such as `HuggingFaceTB/SmolLM2-135M` (default) or other sub-1B models you can run via Transformers/MLX; keep Ollama around for heavier upgrades like Phi-3 mini or Qwen 3B when you need higher quality.
-- For 7B–8B models rely on quantized (Q4) variants and load them only when you have spare memory; close heavy processes before inference.
+- Start with compact checkpoints such as `Qwen/Qwen2-0.5B-Instruct` for LoRA (default assistant), then rely on Ollama tags like `qwen2:1.5b-instruct-q4_0` for task generation and `qwen2:3b-instruct-q4_0` (or a cloud API) for judging.
-- Sync fine-tuned checkpoints from Colab/Kaggle back into the local `models/` directory; keep quantized copies tailored to the local machine.
+- Sync fine-tuned checkpoints from Colab/Kaggle back into the local `models/` directory; keep quantized copies (GGUF) tailored to the local machine.
-- Manage caches under `~/.cache/beyond-the-cutoff/` or within Ollama to avoid repeated downloads.
+- Register custom quantized builds with Ollama via `ollama create` or `Modelfile` definitions so they can drop in for inference.

 ### Data & Checkpoints Sync

-- Scripts in `scripts/` should handle downloading, cleaning, and converting recent papers to JSONL; keep inputs in `data/raw/` and processed assets in `data/processed/`.
+- Scripts in `scripts/` handle downloading, cleaning, and converting recent papers to JSONL; keep inputs in `data/raw/` and processed assets in `data/processed/`.
 - Use cloud storage (Drive, S3, Hugging Face Hub) to move LoRA/PEFT checkpoints trained on remote notebooks; document sync commands (e.g., `scripts/sync_checkpoints.py`, to be created).
 - Track versioning and quantization metadata inside each checkpoint to map evaluations back to the corresponding model.